pm67nz/hpc_training/README.md

 #### run_array-analysis

-A script to calculate the mean by patient for each csv file in parallel using a slurm array job
+A script to demonstrate using a slurm array job to run an analysis in parallel on different input datasets

+Output will be captured in the slurm output file

 ```
 sbatch -A account_name run_array-analysis.sl